14 years of tweets. Overview

 The symbol of tweeting – a little blue bird – has changed its appearance over time.
 Its current flying position and the beak pointed toward the sky is “the ultimate representation of freedom, hope and limitless possibility”, according to Doug Bowman, the company’s former creative director.
 The bird always strives to get higher as well as does the social network’s management.
 It is no coincidence that the bird used to be called Larry.
 Larry Bird is the legendary basketball player of Boston Celtics.
 Apparently, his success inspired Twitter’s founders in their teen years.
 The bird’s name was a tribute to Bird’s talent and a display of Twitter’s victorious ambitions.

-Sticking to the original idea of nonchalant talks, the most followed people on Twitter are Hollywood stars, pop singers and sports celebrities.
-Thus, Katy Perry leads the ratings of 2018 with her 106 million followers.
-The top 10 include Justin Bieber, Rihanna, Lady Gaga, Taylor Swift, Ellen DeGeneres, Justin Timberlake, and Cristiano Ronaldo.
+Sticking to the original idea of nonchalant talks, the most-followed people on Twitter are Hollywood stars, pop singers, sports and politics celebrities.
+Thus, Barack Obama leads the ratings of 2020 with his 113 million followers.
+The top 10 include Justin Bieber, Katy Perry, Rihanna, Taylor Swift, Cristiano Ronaldo, Lady Gaga, Ellen DeGeneres, Donald Trump, and Ariana Grande.
 Another popular account is YouTube despite its presence as a separate service.
-Surprisingly, these glamorous figures are standing next to the former US President Barack Obama.
-His third place in the Twitter top 10 hints at another role of the network in the modern world.

 The NASA Socials program starting in 2009, initially known as NASA Tweetups.
 Basically, active Twitter followers of the NASA official page received the opportunity to visit NASA facilities and find out about new developments in space exploration.
 The initiative later spread to many other social networks.
 Such measures are used to raise public awareness and give global coverage to NASA activities.
 This is especially promoted by celebrity participants who have millions of followers.

 Despite the acquisition of many subsidiaries and millions of users, Twitter has been an unprofitable business since the beginning.
-Only in 2018, did the shareholders see a ray of light when revenues slightly grew.
+Twitter’s annual net income for 2017 was $-0.108B.
+Only in 2018, did the shareholders started to see a ray of light when revenues grew.
+The net income for 2018 was $1.206B.
 It was the first time in the company’s history when the numbers didn’t show financial losses.
-The network finds it difficult to compete with giant social networks since the lack of advertising chances.
+Twitter’s net income for 2019 was $1.466B, a 21.57% increase from 2018.
+Still, the network finds it difficult to compete with giant social networks since the lack of advertising chances.
 All tweets are public and you don’t actually have to sign up to read them.
 Therefore, it makes no sense for most brands to advertise their products or services there.

 Nevertheless, unprofitability doesn’t diminish Twitter’s role in everyday life.
 Just remember the scandals around the 2016 presidential campaign in the USA.
 Experts revealed that public discussions were strongly ignited by a foreign party, aka Russian trolls.
 Their statements, often fake, were actively retweeted to influence public opinions on the candidates.
 The network that has enough potential to change the pace of democracies and is attractive for international political manipulation surely has a commercial future as well.
 The co-founders just need to figure out valid ways to attract investors without hindering the company’s vision.
 If they work on that while tightening their content policies, their army of followers will surely grow along with their revenues.